radialmonster/wp-external-featured-image/README.md

 3. Save or update the post.
 The plugin resolves Flickr URLs to the best available image size (preferring ≥1200px landscape when possible) and caches the result.
 4. On the front end, the external image is output wherever the theme requests the featured image.
 If you set a native featured image from the Media Library, it automatically overrides the external URL.

-The plugin also injects Open Graph and Twitter Card tags for external images so social platforms share the correct thumbnail.
-SEO plugins can disable this behaviour via the `xefi_og_enabled` filter.
+When enabled, the plugin also injects Open Graph and Twitter Card tags for external images so social platforms share the correct thumbnail.
+SEO plugins can disable this behaviour via the `xefi_og_enabled` filter or simply leave the checkbox disabled if another tool manages the tags.

 ## Filters